 UPDATE February 8, 2014 How did I miss this?
 IN going through my folders (on the computer) of old photos and scans, I found Dad’s certificate from this program!
 It must have been in the files at my Mom’s house:

 He graduated from the Chicago Technical College in April 19, 1955 with this diploma in Plan Reading, Estimating and Building Superintendence.
 Chicago Tech closed in the 1970s but they have been doing this kind of extension course work going back to 1915; I found a few ads in Google Books.

 The answer to his education was there all the time.

-The post "Yet Another Story of Open Sharing: My Dad’s Drafting Table on the Cover of Cell Magazine" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2013/12/dads-drafting-table-on-cover-of-cell-magazine/) on December 5, 2013.
+The post "Yet Another Story of Open Sharing: My Dad’s Drafting Table on the Cover of Cell Magazine" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2013/12/dads-drafting-table-on-cover-of-cell-magazine/) on December 5, 2013.